adesombergh/yeety-book-test/docs/tasks/046-create-restaurant-creation-form-component.md

-# 046 – Create onboarding form component
+# 046 – Create restaurant creation form component

 ## Goal

-Build a minimal restaurant creation form that collects only the restaurant name and handles form submission.
+Build a restaurant creation form component that can be displayed on the dashboard page when a user has no restaurants.

 ## Deliverable

-- `src/app/(dashboard)/onboarding/page.tsx` created with restaurant creation form
+- `src/components/restaurant/create-form.tsx` created with restaurant creation form
 - Form uses React Hook Form with Zod validation
 - Single required field: restaurant name (text input)
 - Form submission calls server action
 - Loading state during submission
 - Error handling and display for validation failures
+- Clean, welcoming UI for first-time users

 ## Validation